lst3455/Data-MonitoringEngine/README.md

-# Healthcare Telemetry Monitoring System
+# Healthcare Telemetry Monitoring Engine

 ## Summary
 This project simulates a full end-to-end healthcare monitoring pipeline, from device telemetry generation through secure messaging, metric collection, and dashboard visualization.
 It uses realistic, statistically-driven Node-RED simulators, a RabbitMQ 3-node cluster secured with TLS/mTLS, a Spring Boot consumer instrumenting Micrometer MultiGauge metrics, Prometheus for scrape and recording rules, and Grafana for interactive dashboards.
 Everything is orchestrated via Docker Compose for easy local development and testing.